Loading...

 Setting The Foundation

 There are few things more special and heartfelt than writing your wedding ceremony with your partner.
 This is the reason behind the entire celebration in the first place, so take extra care in crafting a ceremony that speaks to you as a couple.
-There are so many different ways of creating the perfect wedding ceremony, and even more different tips and opinions.
-Start with these 3 basics to set a good foundation, and let the rest of the pieces fall naturally into place.
+There are so many different ways of creating the perfect wedding ceremony and even more different tips and opinions.
+Start with these three basics to set a good foundation, and let the rest of the pieces fall naturally into place.

 Order